-When we opened up our Instagram profileearlier this year, I hunted for other suicide prevention community members among the web of Instagram hashtags and profiles.
-I hoped to find promising recovery programs or inspiring stories of hope and recovery, but was somewhat disappointed in the results.
-Mostly what I found were many open people currently struggling, but not much on the side of recovery.
-Although openness in the thick of pain is important for individual recovery, I desired to find some camaraderie with other profiles who help those in pain see hope.
-During this searching process, I discovered Faces of Fortitude, the brainchild of CreativeLive Producer, the talented Mariangela (M) Abeo.
-I was immediately engulfed in the mesmerizing portraits and engaging stories.
+When we opened up our Instagram profile earlier this year, we hunted for other suicide prevention community members among the web of Instagram hashtags and profiles.
+We hoped to find promising recovery programs or inspiring stories of hope and recovery, but was somewhat disappointed in the results.
+Mostly what we found were many open people currently struggling, but not much on the side of recovery.
+Although openness in the thick of pain is important for individual recovery, we desired to find some camaraderie with other profiles who help those in pain see hope.
+During this searching process, we discovered Faces of Fortitude, the brainchild of CreativeLive Producer, the talented Mariangela (M) Abeo.
+We were immediately engulfed in the mesmerizing portraits and engaging stories.
 I thought, this is it, this is exactly what the world needs.

-So, I reached out to M, hoping to find out more about her project and inquire about her willingness to guest post for us.
-What I got was much better- she interviewed and photographed our founder, April, and featured her on her Instagram and Facebook page.
+So, we reached out to M, hoping to find out more about her project and inquire about her willingness to guest post for us.
+What we got was much better- she interviewed and photographed our founder, April, and featured her on her Instagram and Facebook page.
 While April met with her, they discussed the possibility of us featuring an interview with her.
-I emailed M and, well, why don’t you just read the rest….
+We emailed M and, well, why don’t you just read the rest….

 Tell us a little about yourself.